What is the basic structure doctrine? What is the timeline for its evolution? Read further to know more.

 Kesvananda Bharati v. the State of Kerala

-This case was initially filed to challenge the validity of the Kerala Land Reforms Act, 1963.
+This case was initially filed to challenge the validity of the Kerala Land Reforms Act, of 1963.
 But the 29th Amendment of the Constitution placed it under the Ninth Schedule.
 The petitioner was permitted to not only challenge the 29th Amendment but also the validity of the 24th and 25th Amendments.